 a.
 Payments electronically deposited into your checking or savings account using the Automated Clearing House (ACH) system.

 b.
 Payments electronically deposited into an account of your employing institution also using the Automated Clearing House (ACH) system.
-Some institutions are willing to continue paying fringe benefits if payments are made through them.
+(Fringe Benefits: Some institutions are willing to continue paying healthcare and other benefits if grant payments are made through them.
 Please consult with your institution about this option.
-NOTE: If this option is selected, institutions are authorized to return any unspent award funds to the fellowship recipient at the end of the award period to cover additional costs not administered through the institution.
+Unspent Award Funds: If this option is selected, institutions are authorized to return any unspent award funds to the fellowship recipient at the end of the award period to cover additional costs not administered through the institution.)

 8. Do you need a larger first payment?
 If you have particularly high initial expenses, you may receive a larger first payment to cover them.